 However, some patients develop symptoms, and cystic thyroid lesions (not subacute thyroiditis) are the most common cause of thyroid pain.
 As an example, sudden hemorrhage or hemorrhagic infarction of a solid thyroid nodule can result in a predominantly cystic and painful neck mass.
 Even relatively small hemorrhagic cysts of only 1 to 2 mL may be associated with considerable neck discomfort and dysphagia.
 More extensive hemorrhage may cause hoarseness and vocal cord paralysis and may compromise the airway, especially if the nodule is located within or below the thoracic inlet .
-(See "Diagnostic approach to and treatment of goiter in adults".)
+(See "Clinical presentation and evaluation of goiter in adults", section on 'Obstructive symptoms'.)
 In addition, chronic intermittent degeneration of a thyroid tumor can result in intermittent neck discomfort.

 True simple thyroid cysts lined by benign epithelial cells are rare.
 As an example, in one ultrasound study of 1985 patients with 3483 nodules larger than 10 mm, there were only seven completely cystic nodules .
 Most cystic nodules are partly solid structures that have undergone cystic degeneration (mixed or complex nodules).
 Complex nodules are common.
 In a review of 1128 patients with 1458 thyroid nodules who underwent ultrasound-guided fine needle aspiration (FNA), 53.5 percent were partially cystic, with 13.7 percent described as >75 percent cystic .